 Indonesia has far more than enough pumped hydro storage sites to support a 100% renewable electricity grid

-Andrew Blakers, Bin Lu, and Matthew Stocks
+Andrew Blakers, Bin Lu, Matthew Stocks, Australian National University

 With the support of the Australia Indonesia Centre we have identified 657 potential sites across Bali for pumped hydro energy storage (PHES), with a combined potential storage capacity of 2,300 Gigawatt-hours.